 Trips into and out of the First Nation will also be limited to one per day, and travel within the community is strongly discouraged.

-If the number of active cases of COVID-19 in Cochrane rises to 10 or more, face masks will become mandatory in Cochrane's indoor public places or public vehicles.
+The town just west of Calgary decided earlier in the year that if the number of active cases of COVID-19 in Cochrane rises to 10 or more, masks will become mandatory in Cochrane's indoor public places or public vehicles.

 The mandatory measure would be rescinded when the number of active cases are reported to be below 10 for 14 consecutive days.